DubhAd/dubhad.github.io/_posts/2022-12-31-zigbee-tips.md

 ### Interference from the computer

 USB 3.0 chipsets are known to [generate interference](https://web.archive.org/web/20210428073944/https://www.intel.com/content/www/us/en/products/docs/io/universal-serial-bus/usb3-frequency-interference-paper.html) with Zigbee.
 On board WiFi and Bluetooth will also generate interference, indeed the whole computer is a source of RF noise.
+Home Assistant released a [great video demonstrating this](https://www.youtube.com/watch?v=tHqZhNcFEvA).

 The solution here is pretty simple, put the USB stick on an extension cable.
 It doesn't need to be a long one, but the longer it is the more quality matters.
 I've used both one meter and 2 meter cables without problems.
 If you go past 3 meters (with USB 3.0, 5 with USB 2.0) those need to be _active_ cables.